Bass River is a pioneering winery and vineyard in South Gippsland – that focuses on crafting wines celebrating the region’s unique biodiversity.

 Frank is a science and engineering professional whose keen pursuit of knowledge and questioning intellect continues to find fresh challenges (and solutions) in winemaking.
 His scientific background, coupled with a strong philosophy and sense-of-place winemaking principles, has meant that each vintage from Bass River has gone from strength to strength.

 Frank’s pursuit of winemaking knowledge regularly takes him to national and international Pinot Noir and Chardonnay conferences.
-Frank completed the AWRI Advanced Wine Assessment Course in 2019, and has been invited to judge wines at many wine shows.
+Frank completed the AWRI Advanced Wine Assessment Course (AWAC) in 2019, and has been invited to judge wines at many wine shows.
+Frank is a scholar of the 2022 Len Evans Tutorial (LET).

 Located on site, the Bass River winery is as close to the action as we can get.